KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     Get-Content -Path $Path -Raw

-### Get-Content -ReadCount

-The `-ReadCount` parameter defines how many lines that `Get-Content` will read at once.
-There are some situations where this can improve the memory overhead of working with larger files.

-This generally includes piping the results to something that can process them as they come in and don't need to keep the input data.

-    $dataset = @{}
-    Get-Content -Path $path -ReadCount 15 |
-        Where-Object {$PSItem -match 'error'} |
-        ForEach-Object {$dataset[$PSItem] += 1}

-This example will count how many times each error shows up in the `$Path`.
-This pipeline can process each line as it is read from the file.

-You may not have code that leverages this often but this is a good option to be aware of.

 ## Save column based data with Export-CSV

 If you ever need to save data for Excel, `Export-CSV` is your starting point.
 This is good for storing an object or basic structured data that can be imported later.
 The CSV format is comma separated values in a text file.
 Excel is often the default viewer for CSV files.